Quick Answer

 What Influences the Cost of a Pocket Knife?

-Understanding the physical makeup of a pocket knife is one thing, but comprehending why prices vary so widely across different models and brands can be quite another.
+Understanding the physical makeup of pocket knives is one thing, but comprehending why prices vary so widely across different models and brands can be quite another.

 1. Quality and Craftsmanship